MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 ## Additional backup considerations

-To ensure that your Backup and Recovery solution meets your organization's requirements and policies, you will also need to consider the following:
+To ensure that your Backup and Recovery solution meets your organization's requirements and policies, you'll also need to consider the following:

 - **Recovery Point Objective (RPO) and Recovery Time Objective (RTO)**: Determine if you have specific RPO and RTO targets that need to be met for your backups and recovery operations.
-- **Persistent Volumes (PVs)**: Verify if you are using Persistent Volumes and ensure that your PV types are supported by the AKS Backup solution.
+- **Persistent Volumes (PVs)**: Verify if you're using Persistent Volumes and ensure that your PV types are supported by the AKS Backup solution.
 Refer to the [AKS Backup support matrix](/azure/backup/azure-kubernetes-service-cluster-backup-support-matrix) for compatibility details.
 - **Backup Scope**: Define what needs to be backed up, such as specific namespaces, types of resources, or specific data within the cluster.
 For more information, see [Configure a backup job](/azure/backup/azure-kubernetes-service-cluster-backup#configure-backups).
 - **Backup Frequency and Retention**: Determine the frequency at which you need to perform backups and the duration for which you need to retain them.
 This can be configured using backup policies.
 For more information, see [Defining a backup policy](/azure/backup/azure-kubernetes-service-cluster-backup#create-a-backup-policy).
 - **Cluster Selection**: Decide if you need to backup all clusters or only specific production clusters based on your requirements.